Rain (wrestler): Total Nonstop Action Wrestling (2007–2008)

-Maxon appeared as a planted fan on the October 18, 2007 episode of Total Nonstop Action Wrestling (TNA)'s Impact!, holding up a sign reading "President of Robert Roode Fan Club".
+Maxson appeared as a planted fan on the October 18, 2007 episode of Total Nonstop Action Wrestling (TNA)'s Impact!, holding up a sign reading "President of Robert Roode Fan Club".
 She continued to appear in the crowd with pro-Roode signs for the following two weeks.
-On the November 1 episode of Impact!, Maxon's presence was acknowledged by TNA announcers, and she also had a stare-down with Roode's former valet, Ms. Brooks.
-In the aftermath of a match on an episode of Impact!, after Ms. Brooks and Roode defeated Chris Harris and Gail Kim, Brooks was about to leave the ring when she attacked and started a fight with Maxon.
+On the November 1 episode of Impact!, Maxson's presence was acknowledged by TNA announcers, and she also had a stare-down with Roode's former valet, Ms. Brooks.
+In the aftermath of a match on an episode of Impact!, after Ms. Brooks and Roode defeated Chris Harris and Gail Kim, Brooks was about to leave the ring when she attacked and started a fight with Maxson.
 Following the altercation, she was seen from far distances around the TNA Impact Zone in backstage segments.
 She was referred as Ms. Brooks's stalker by TNA commentators Don West and Mike Tenay.

-Maxon made a further appearance on the January 10, 2008 episode of Impact! and attacked Brooks.
-Subsequently, Roode announced that she had been replaced by Maxon, under the new name (Ms.) Peyton Banks (later tweaked to Payton Banks), resulting in a feud with Brooks and a match at Against All Odds, which Brooks won.
+Maxson made a further appearance on the January 10, 2008 episode of Impact! and attacked Brooks.
+Subsequently, Roode announced that she had been replaced by Maxson, under the new name (Ms.) Peyton Banks (later tweaked to Payton Banks), resulting in a feud with Brooks and a match at Against All Odds, which Brooks won.
 At Destination X, Banks was part of the "Stand By Your Man" Strap match, where she was in the corner of Roode, and Brooks was in the corner of Booker T. The match stipulation dictated that the loser of the match would have their valet whipped with a strap.
 Booker T lost the match, and Banks whipped Brooks with the leather strap until Brooks was saved by Booker's wife, Sharmell.
 At Lockdown, Booker T and Sharmell defeated Roode and Banks in a mixed tag team match.
 After the match, Roode verbally abused Banks in the ring and prepared to hit her, but instead left her alone in the ring.
-Following the angle with Roode, Maxon left TNA.
+Following the angle with Roode, Maxson left TNA.